Zadigo/ecommerce_template/README.md

 Caching is done with Python Memcached.
 You can decide to use another caching system if you want to by visiting this page: [Django cache framework](https://docs.djangoproject.com/en/3.0/topics/cache/).

+An additional settings for caching with Redis is also implemented if you wish to do so.

 By default, mostly items on the collection's pages are cached for optimization and so as data in the dashboard.

 # Standalone apps

 You can also use a standalone version of the dashboard [here](https://example.com) and a standalone version of the payment system [here](https://example.com).
-Finally, a standalone version of the shop is also availabl via these two links: [version 1](https://example.com) - [version 2](https://example.com).
+Finally, a standalone version of the shop is also available via these two links: [version 1](https://example.com) - [version 2](https://example.com).

+# SEO

+The code has all the required tags and functionnalities for SEO already pre-installed.
+This includes:

+    - Google Analytics
+    - Google Tag Manager
+    - Google Optimize
+    - Meta tags
+    - Mailchimp
+    - Facebook Analytics
+    - Sitemamps

+Some applications comes with a `sitemap.py` file that are regrouped in the main project's `sitemaps.py`.
+You can easily change a sitemap by overriding the class that you want in sitemaps and then hook it to the main sitemap global variable.

+## The analytics application

+It's the main entrypoint for persisting you analytics codes into the project.

 # Support / Development